dcarral/99bottles-polyglot/javascript/README.md

   conditionals?
 Try replacing the conditionals with polymorphism, if it applies in this language.
 How readable is it?

-Then please share your thoughts in a comment on the submission.
-Did this experiment make the code better?
-Worse?
-Did you learn anything from it?

 ## Setup

 Go through the setup instructions for JavaScript to